KSR247/spaceInvaders/README.md

 Why is it called Space Balti?

-Inside team joke, discussing the team meaning of a chicken balti, which still is and always will mean chicken Bucket.
+Inside team joke, discussing the meaning of a chicken balti.

 Thank You for reading